Generation Z in the United States: Early sexual intercourse and adolescent pregnancy

+Teen birth rates have declined over the past few decades.

 Historically, the birth rate of teenagers peaked in the late 1950s and early 1960s.
 However, at that time, most teenage parents were married.
 In the early twenty-first century, nine in ten births to the age group 15-19 are to unmarried mothers.

 Social norms have changed; it is now not unusual for teenagers to delay or avoid sexual intercourse altogether.
 Younger teenagers are more likely to practice abstinence than their older counterparts.
 A report published by the Center for Disease Control and Prevention (CDC) in early 2018 found the number of high school students who have had sex fell from 47% in 2005 down to 41% in 2015, with the most dramatic drop taking place between 2013 and 2015.
 On top of that, among never-married teens who have had sex, overwhelming majorities reported they used contraception the first time they did it.
 There are a few reasons for this.
 First, Millennials and Generation Z are more focused on the consequences of sex than their predecessors were.
 Second, there has been growing concern over unwanted sexual advances, especially in the wake of the Me-too movement.
 Writing for The Spectator, Douglas Murray dubbed this the "sexual counter-revolution."
 Third, as a consequence of the precarious contemporary economy, young adults today are more likely to be living with their parents rather than on their own, with a romantic partner, or a spouse.

 A 2016 analysis by the CDC discovered that teenage birthrates nosedived between 1991, when they reached a crisis point, and 2014, when they dropped by 60%, a record low.
 The collapse of birthrates among blacks and (non-white) Hispanics, down 50%, was largely responsible for this development.
 However, their birthrates remained, on average, twice as high as those of their white counterparts.
 The birth rates of teenage Asians and Pacific Islanders were even lower, about half that of whites.
 In a 2014 paper, economists Melissa S. Kearney and Phillip B. Levine howed that popular TV programs depicting the reality of teenage parenthood, such as MTV's 16 and Pregnant and its Teen Mom sequels, have played a significant role in the reduction of teenage childbearing.
 Researchers from the Guttmacher Institute showed that the fall in teenage birthrates is likely not due to terminated pregnancies.
 The number of abortions remained the same or decreased in all U.S. states except for Vermont.
 This contradicts the historically negative correlation between birthrates and abortions.
 Modern youths also have better access to contraception than did their predecessors when they were at the same age.
 A CDC analysis found that the rates of teens using a long-acting and reversible method of contraception, such as an intrauterine device (IUD), jumped from 0.4% in 2005 to 7.1% in 2013.
 The teen birthrate continues to fall in the late 2010s, down to 17.4 births per 1000 in 2018.
 In 2022, it fell to 13.5, the lowest on record.